Never Alone Again

 What is Domestic Violence?

-We define domestic violence as a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
+We define domestic violence as a pattern of abusive behavior in any relationship that is used by one to gain or maintain power and control over another intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.

 Physical Abuse: Hitting, slapping, shoving, grabbing, pinching, biting, hair pulling, etc are types of physical abuse.
-This type of abuse also includes denying a partner or forcing alcohol and/or drug use upon him or her.
+This type of abuse also includes denying a partner or forcing alcohol and/or upon him or her.

 Sexual Abuse: Coercing or attempting to coerce any sexual contact or behavior without consent.
 Sexual abuse includes, but is certainly not limited to, marital rape, attacks on sexual parts of the body, forcing sex after physical violence has occurred, or treating one in a sexually demeaning manner.